zettonaender/convtographiceq/README.md

 2. Git clone this project or download zip.
 3. Open cmd, cd to Equalizer Apo folder.
 4. Open your Equalizer Apo config.txt (or peace.txt for Peace) and add `; Benchmark` in the device selection line.
 Check this image as an example: https://i.imgur.com/jHmKxdv.png

-5. Type `Benchmark.exe -c 1 -t 24000 -l 48 -r 48000 -o sweep.wav` (change 48000 to your sampling rate) (sweep.wav is an arbitrary filename) (Benchmark.exe is located in Equalizer APO folder)
+5. Type `Benchmark.exe -c 1 -t 24000 -l 48 -r 192000 -o sweep.wav` (change 192000 to your sampling rate) (sweep.wav is an arbitrary filename) (Benchmark.exe is located in Equalizer APO folder).
+	UPDATE: Using a higher sampling rate in this step results in a much smoother and accurate results.
+I suggest that you temporarily change your device's sampling rate to 	the highest possible before running the benchmark.

 6. Open `sweep.wav` on audacity, then `File>>Export>>Export Wav`.
 Choose to save as `32 bit float`.
 For this tutorial, I'll go with 'expfloat.wav'.
 	UPDATE: Using audacity apparently is not needed, rename the file as `expfloat.wav` and continue to the next step.

 7. Put the exported wav in the same folder as `testing123.py` from this project.
 8. Open the `testing123.py` with text editor.